 Legal Defense for Serious Criminal Accusations

-Felonies are the most serious types of criminal offenses- you need talented Allentown felony attorneys as soon as you can get them.
+Felonies are the most serious types of criminal offenses--you need talented Allentown criminal defense attorneys as soon as you can get them.
 Felony crimes generally involve acts of violence, but can also include white collar crimes, such as theft and fraud.
 Punishments for felonies are generally more severe than misdemeanors, and may include increased jail sentences and higher fines.

 The state of Pennsylvania separates felonies into first, second and third degrees.
 First-degree felonies are the most serious, followed by second and third-degree felonies.
 Every kind of felony offense in Pennsylvania has a maximum penalty associated with it.